Mot0193/ff2p-press/README.md

 This script compresses videos with various video codecs and settings, using ffmpeg with double-pass encoding (with some exceptions, such as with libaom-av1)
 The default options (when no extra arguments are given other than the input file and file size) are the video codec libx265 with the medium preset, and the audio codec libopus at 128kbps bitrate or the video's audio bitrate if its lower than the set bitrate.
-Videos will get output to Desktop with the names starting with "compressed_" and ending with the codec used e.g "_libx265".
+Videos will get output to Desktop with the names starting with "compressed_" and ending with the codec used (e.g "_libx265") and preset used (e.g _medium).

 ## Quick usage parameters:
 `-i <path_to_file>` video file input

-`-s <desired_file_size_in_MiB>` set the target size of the file in mebibytes Thats it!
+`-s <desired_file_size_in_MiB>` set the target size of the file in mebibytes

+Thats it!
 For advanced settings continue reading and consult the example usages below.

 # Codec options/usage tips